papaya09/Auction-Website-new/README.md

 }
 ```

-1. For the back-end MySQL or a similar relational database is required as well as the installation of [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-2. In the [config.json](api/config/config.json) file add your personal MySQL settings.

-3. To install express, cors and other necessary modules, in the [api](api/) folder run: `npm install`
+2. setup your local mysql

+4. `npm install`

-4. To connect sequelize to the database, run the command: `sequelize init`
+5. To connect sequelize to the database, run the command: `sequelize init`

-5. The transactions are encrypted through the SSL/TLS protocol.
+6. The transactions are encrypted through the SSL/TLS protocol.
 To create the certificate locally you can use `mkcert` and then add the path in:

 ```js
 const sslServer = https.createServer({